Graduate Development Programme Jobs Vacancy at Wsp

 - You’ll have confidence to work under pressure with the ability to prioritise and plan effectively

 - If you have a Civil Engineering degree, you could work as part of our Development Infrastructure, Transport Planning, Rail, Highways or Civil, Bridge and Ground teams.
-These teams provide opportunities to work on projects such as London Bridge Station, High Speed 2 and strategic infrastructure improvements such as the M25 widening and the Upper Orwell Crossing scheme in Ipswich which includes design of a new 600m long viaduct.
+These teams provide opportunities to work on projects such as London Bridge Station, High Speed 2 and strategic infrastructure improvements such as the M25 widening.

 - If you have a Transport Planning, Geography, Physics or Maths degree, you could join our Transport Planning teams analysing the physical constraints and the social behaviours associated with transport.
-You could find yourself building on our research into autonomous vehicles or you could be involved in creating a sustainable transport strategy for the redevelopment of Earl’s Court.
+You could be involved with projects such as creating a sustainable transport strategy for the redevelopment of Earl’s Court.

 - If you have an Electrical Engineering degree, you could find a good use for your skills in our Building Services, Energy and Rail disciplines.
-These teams provide opportunities to work on projects such as London Bridge Station, Great Ormond Street Hospital, High Speed 2 and the National Grid Distribution Framework.
+These teams work on projects such as Great Ormond Street Hospital, High Speed 2 and the National Grid Distribution Framework.

-- If you have a Project or Risk Management Degree, your skills will be useful across our Rail, Environment and Project and Commercial Services teams.
+- If you have a Project, Construction or Risk Management Degree, your skills will be useful across our Rail, Environment and Project and Commercial Services teams.
 You will get involved in contract management, cost and commercial management, planning and risk analysis.

-- If you have a Structural Engineering Degree, you could have the opportunity to join the teams that worked on the Shard, Bond Street Station, Alder Hey Children’s Hospital, Edinburgh Waverley Station and even the penguin pool at London Zoo!
+- If you have a Structural Engineering Degree, you could join the teams that worked on the Shard, Bond Street Station, Alder Hey Children’s Hospital, Edinburgh Waverley Station and even the penguin pool at London Zoo!

-- If you have a Building Services Specific degree, you could be joining our teams working on projects including the new Bond Street Station, the Mall of Egypt (featuring an indoor snow park) and the redevelopment of Great Ormond Street Hospital.
+- If you have a Building Services Specific degree, you could be joining our teams working on projects including the Mall of Egypt (featuring an indoor snow park) and the redevelopment of Great Ormond Street Hospital.

 - If you have a Bridge Engineering degree, you could join our teams who are working on High Speed 2 and who have worked on award-winning projects such as the Hungerford Bridge.